About the mandate

-The Working Group places great importance on outreach and visiting countries and regions to assess the conditions of human rights and business on the ground and the level of implementation of the Guiding Principles on Business and Human Rights.
+The Working Group places great importance on visiting countries and regions to assess the conditions of human rights and business on the ground and the level of implementation of the Guiding Principles on Business and Human Rights.
 The Working Group therefore intends to carry out two official country missions per year with the consent, or at the invitation, of the States concerned.

 Two members of the Working Group will participate in each country mission.
 The Chairperson-Rapporteur will decide, in consultation with all other members, which members participate in any particular mission.
-As per standard practice, the final composition of the visiting delegation will be communicated to the Government concerned during the preparation of the visit.
+As per standard practice, the composition of the visiting delegation will be communicated to the Government concerned during the preparation of the visit.

-Multi-stakeholder, consultative and inclusive approach
+4. Multi-stakeholder, consultative and inclusive approach

-The Working Group intends to call for input from all relevant stakeholders on general mandate-related issues and/or issues relating to work streams and activities on a regular basis.
-This will be done in order to solicit information, documentation, good practice, challenges and lessons learned on the implementation of the Guiding Principles.
-Subject to the specific requirements of different work streams and the availability of adequate funding, the Working Group will also consider other means of consultation with relevant stakeholders, including regional or expert consultations and through country missions.
+The Working Group calls for input from all relevant stakeholders on general mandate-related issues and/or issues relating to work streams and activities on a regular basis.
+This is done in order to solicit information, documentation, good practice, challenges and lessons learned on the implementation of the Guiding Principles.
+Subject to the specific requirements of different work streams and the availability of adequate funding, the Working Group also considers other means of consultation with relevant stakeholders, including regional or expert consultations and through country missions.

 The Working Group is mindful of the work carried out by other treaty bodies and special procedure mandates, and will collaborate with these human rights mechanisms and take into consideration existing standards and initiatives developed by international and regional human rights mechanisms, as well as the available knowledge and tools produced to date by United Nations bodies (including the Global Compact), States, business and civil society on the subject of business and human rights.

-The Working Group’s consideration of information received
+5. Consideration of information received

 The Working Group welcomes information related to its mandate.
 Information received from relevant stakeholders will be used, as appropriate, by the Working Group to inform its work and strategy, to identify barriers to the effective implementation of the Guiding Principles and gaps in the protection of human rights in the context of business activities and to inform recommendations made to States, business and other actors, on the implementation of the Guiding Principles.